Sheep-y/Attack-Improvement-Mod/README.md

 > In Classic BattleTech, critical hits may damage multiple components.
 > This setting recreate that feel in the context of BattleTech's crit system.
 >
-> When set to true, a successful crit roll is deduced from the crit chance.
+> When true, a successful crit roll is deduced from the crit chance.
 > This leftover crit chance is then rolled again, and repeated until a crit roll fails.